 - Fall 2018 Priority 4 Deadline: May 1, 2018

 - Fall 2018 Final Submission Deadline: August 1, 2018

 - Transcripts: One official transcript from each post-secondary institution.

 - GRE: The GMAT or GRE is required.
 Scores must be received directly from the appropriate testing agency by the deadline.
-The GMAT code number is MZR-GT-68.
+The GMAT code number for the Marketing program is MZR-GT-65.
 The GRE code number is 4842.
-The GRE/GMAT may be waived if you meet one or more of the following standards (on a case-by-case basis):
+The admissions committee will consider GMAT or GRE waiver requests from candidates who meet one of the following standards (on a case-by-case basis):

-- You have received an accredited master's degree in a related field.
+- Received an accredited master's degree in a related field.

 Additional Standards for Non-Native English Speakers

 Official scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or Cambridge English: Advanced (CAE) are required of all graduate applicants, regardless of citizenship status, whose native language is not English or who have been educated in countries where English is not the native language.
 The minimum TOEFL/IELTS/CAE test score requirements for the degree program are: